bluebbberry/FediSim/README.md

 # FediverseSim

 Fediverse simulation software.
-Provides an API to simulate a customizable fediverse model for the next few years.
+Provides an API to simulate a customizable fediverseState model for the next few years.

 API-requests can be send to `/simulate``-POST with the following JSON-body: